formkit/docs-content/essentials/forms.md

 Forms are usually submitted through user actions like clicking a submit button or hitting the `enter` key on a text node within the form.
 Upon submission, the form (in sequence):

-1. It ensures all inputs are settled (finished debouncing).
+1. Ensures all inputs are settled (finished debouncing).
 1. Emits the `@submit-raw` event.
 1. Sets the `submitted` state to true on all inputs — displaying any remaining validation errors (regardless of the `validation-visibility`).
 1. If all inputs are valid it fires the `@submit` event.